 The student must meet certain criteria:

-You do not need to consider either of these items:
+A DSO does not need to consider either of these items:

 This student must follow a specific process to complete this application: